Subutex for Addiction Treatment

 Very few people become addicted to Subutex while in a substance abuse recovery program.
 Because you can’t get high from buprenorphine in the same way that you can from heroin, oxycodone, and other opiate drugs, the temptation to abuse the medication is mostly eliminated.
 You should, however, be aware that other people around you may not be immune to such temptation.

-The FDA warns that “Subutex contain[s] a narcotic painkiller that can be a target for people who abuse prescription medicines or street drugs.
+The NIDA warns that “Subutex contain[s] a narcotic painkiller that can be a target for people who abuse prescription medicines or street drugs.
 Therefore, keep your tablets in a safe place, to protect them from theft.
 Never give them to anyone else.
 Selling or giving away this medicine is against the law.”

 In order for addiction treatment to be successful, you must address your drug use from all angles.
 Subutex is a wonderful tool for handling the serious physical problems that come from opiate addiction, but medication alone is not enough.
 Therapeutic interventions such as 12-step meetings and counseling are needed to treat the mental, emotional, and spiritual sides of addiction.